playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 To do this, we'll:

-1. Setup our `App` component to handle a left and main column.
+1. Set up our `App` component to handle a left and main column.
 2. Make a sidebar that can collapse and expand to grow and shrink the main column.
 3. Automatically expand or collapse the sidebar as the browser grows and shrinks.